iamtheblackunicorn/bus/README.md

 ### Prerequisites

-You should have the following programs installed:
+You should have the following programmes installed:

 - Dart SDK
 - Git